About Inca Mallorca

 Inca is the third largest town on Mallorca and sits half way between Palma and Pollensa.
-While it is predominantly residential and industrial, its central location and famous market and cellars attract plenty of tourists.
-After Palma, it is one of the most well connected towns on the island.
+While it is predominantly residential and industrial, its central location on the island and famous market and cellars attract plenty of tourists.
+After Palma, it is one of the most well connected towns on Mallorca.
 The train and public transport system put everywhere else within reach.

-Here we provide all the information you want to know about making the most of a visit to this Mallorcan town.
+Here we provide all the information you want to know about making the most of a visit to Inca town.